You cannot copy content of this website, your IP is being recorded

 Cervical Cone Biopsy Procedure in Eugene OR

 A cervical cone biopsy is a surgical procedure in which a sample of tissue in the shape of a cone is taken from the cervix.
 It is typically advised when abnormal cells are found on a Pap test or during a colposcopy and are used to identify or treat conditions like precancerous lesions or abnormal bleeding in the case of cervical cancer.
-A cervical cone biopsy procedure can increase the possibility of a successful diagnosis and recovery by identifying and treating cervical cancer or other abnormalities at an early stage.
+Dr. Richard Beyerlein MD, CPI, FACOG, and Tamara A. Stenshoel, MD, FACOG offer a cervical cone biopsy procedure that can increase the possibility of a successful diagnosis and recovery by identifying and treating cervical cancer or other abnormalities at an early stage.
 For more information, contact us or schedule an appointment online.
 We are located at 911 Country Club Rd.
 Suite 222, Eugene, OR 97401.

 Cervical Cone Biopsy Procedure Near Me in Eugene OR